This post may contain affiliate links. Please read our disclosure policy.

 Use two forks to shred the chicken right in the crockpot.
 You can do this in larger chunks or shred finely; do it just the way your family enjoys it!

 Stir everything together so the chicken soaks up all that creamy, seasoned gravy.
-Spoon it over mashed potatoes, rice, or biscuits, and enjoy!

 - Replace the chicken breasts with turkey breasts, chicken thighs, or pork chops.
-Any boneless skinless meat works well with this recipe.
+Any boneless, skinless meat works well with this recipe.

 - Veggies – In the last hour of cooking, you can add any frozen veggies like peas and carrots for a pot-pie-like flavor.
 Add in frozen green beans, corn, or mushrooms to get those veggies in.